This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Many of the roads are particularly narrow and winding, and with Italy’s wannabe F1 drivers sharing the ride with you, driving can be a bit nerve-wracking.

-If you don’t have a rental car, the best way to get to Lake Como is by train.
-Como, at the base of the western arm, is the biggest town on the lake and has a major train station on the Milan to Switzerland line.
+The City of Como, at the base of the western arm, is the biggest town on the lake and has a major train station on the Milan to Switzerland line.

-On the eastern side of the lake, the Varenna-Esino station (Tirano-Lecco-Milan line) is a popular gateway for those staying in Varenna, Bellagio or villages further north.
+On the eastern side of the lake, the Varenna-Esino station (Tirano-Lecco-Milan line) is a popular gateway for those staying in Varenna, Bellagio, or villages further north.

-Getting around Lake Como
+Getting Around Lake Como